MA in Environment and Society

 4. a transcript of records showing a grade of at least 2.5 on the German scale (or equivalent);

-• In case the first degree is not yet completed, the transcript of records must show the successful completion of at least 150 ECTS points (or equivalent).
-The diploma (or equivalent qualification) must be submitted immediately upon receipt.
+• In case the first degree is not yet completed, the transcript of records must show the successful completion of at least 120 ECTS points (or equivalent).

 • To determine the grade equivalents for degrees obtained outside of Germany, you can use online guidelines or tools.

-7. writing sample in English or German demonstrating research ability on a topic of environmental relevance (maximum 2,000 words).
+7. writing sample in English or German demonstrating research ability, on a topic related to the environment (maximum 2,000 words).
 This can be, but does not have to be, from your previous study program.
+This writing sample must be fully referenced.